erezsh/reladiff/README.md

 ## How to Contribute
 * Please read the [contributing guidelines](https://github.com/erezsh/reladiff/blob/master/CONTRIBUTING.md) to get started.
-* Feel free to open an issue or contribute to the project by working on an existing issue.
+* Feel free to open a new issue or work on an existing one.

 Big thanks to everyone who contributed so far: